ACKNOWLEDGEMENTS & CREDITS

 That group is A&E, Bertha Foundation, Catapult Fund, Chicken & Egg, Chicago Media Project, Compton Foundation, Doc Society, Field of Vision, Filmmaker Fund, First Look, Fledgling Fund, Ford Foundation, Hartley Film Fund, HBO, IDA, Impact Partners, ITVS, Media Impact Funders, Perspective Fund, POV, Tribeca Film Institute, Sundance Institute, Wyncote Foundation.

-The initiative has been supported by The Ford Foundation.
+The initiative has been supported by The Ford Foundation and the Perspective Fund.

 But we relied on the expertise of others..